-A college education is often seen as the equalizer when it comes to the gender and racial wage gap; however, the earning potential in various majors differs.
-In 2013, the most popular degrees with the highest earning potential were architecture and engineering with a median annual income of 83 thousand U.S. dollars.
-A major in elementary education had much lower earning potential with an expected annual income of 45 thousand U.S. dollars.
+Higher education is often seen as the equalizer when it comes to the gender and racial wage gap; however, the earning potential in various advanced degrees can differ significantly.
+In 2019, a Master's degree in Finance had the highest mid-career median pay, at 125,208 U.S. dollars.
+A Master's degree in occupational therapy, however, had an expected mid-career median pay of 71,087 U.S. dollars.

 Another factor determining income is region, and the distribution of income within it.
-In 2015, the District of Columbia had the highest average wage in private industry at over 81 thousand U.S. dollars, and it had the highest inequality in income distribution with a Gini coefficient score of 0.54.
+In 2019, the District of Columbia had the highest average wage in private industry at on average 90,988 U.S. dollars, and it had the highest inequality in income distribution with a Gini coefficient score of 0.52.
 The Gini coefficient is a statistical measure of inequality with zero representing perfect equality and 100 representing perfect inequality.
-On the opposite side, Hawaii with score of 0.43, was ranked as the most equal state.
+On the opposite side, Alaska, with score of 0.43, was ranked as the most equal state.
 There is a general trend in the U.S. of increasing inequality between the poor and the wealthy.
-In the time period from 1990 to 2015, the Gini coefficient for household income has increased by 0.5 points.
+In the time period from 1990 to 2018, the Gini coefficient for household income has increased by 0.6 points.